superdev-1018/solidity-example/content/articles/using-current-date-and-time-in-vs-code-snippets.md

 title: "Using Current Date and Time In VS Code Snippets"
 date: 2020-08-09T21:48:48+05:30
 draft: false
-description: "How to add dates, title, custom attributes to Markdown front-matter."
+description: "Generate frontmatter for markdown on the fly using custom snippets."
 slug: "using-current-date-and-time-in-vs-code-snippets"
 url: "using-current-date-and-time-in-vs-code-snippets"
 tags: ["Hugo", "VSCode", "Snippets"]